llivvv/Restaurant-Tracker/README.md

 liked reviews saved to the list of liked reviews.
 - Thu Apr 04 11:57:25 PDT 2024
 disliked reviews saved to the list of disliked reviews

+## Phase 4: Task 3

+- If I had more time to work on the project, I might redesign some classes in my model package, such as the Food and Reviews classes.
+Currently, both the wishlist foods and tried-foods have a set price and rating, however, it does not make a lot of sense for a wishlist item to have those fields set to something other than null.
+While the user is unable to see the wishlist item's price nor rating, I think that making the Food class abstract would solve the problem........

+smth like this: I would make the Food class abstract with only 1 field of type String, and have a TriedFoods class extend it.